Sofosbuvir/velpatasvir (By mouth)

 Warnings While Using This Medicine:

-- Ribavirin may cause birth defects if either partner is using it during conception or pregnancy.
+- Ribavirin may cause birth defects if either partner is using it together with this medicine during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Follow all directions about birth control.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, other liver disease (including hepatitis B), or heart disease.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, other liver disease (including hepatitis B), HIV infection, or heart disease.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.